thatoneolib/senko/docs/source/api/config.rst

     # Logging domains and their default log levels.
     # Levels: CRITICAL = 50, ERROR = 40, WARNING = 30, INFO = 20, DEBUG = 10
     logging_domains = [("senko", 20)]

+    # Toggles debug mode.
+Enables more verbose logging, disables certain features
+    # that should not be active when not in production and enables additional
+    # functionality for debugging.
+This should not be enabled in production.
+    debug = False